18 Foods that Lower Estrogen Levels Naturally

-One could say that these foods base the foundation of an anti-estrogenic diet, but why should we eat an anti-estrogenic diet when we can eat anti-estrogenic foods along with androgenic testosterone boosting foods?
+One could say that these foods base the foundation of an anti-estrogenic diet, you know, a normal man’s diet with anti-estrogenic foods along with androgenic testosterone boosting foods.

-Without further rambling, here’s a 18 anti-estrogenic foods list like I promised:
+Without further rambling, here are 18 anti-estrogenic foods:

 Pomegranate is one pretty awesome fruit and I believe that all guys should bulk up with it.

 There seems to come new studies about the health benefits of this magical fruit every week now.